-We are happy to introduce our partners in Nepal, Dharma Karma Society and SWAN, who are helping us to implement our Network of Safety by providing rural women with health and education programs on maternity and thereby creating an environment for women for safe child birth and reduce maternal mortality.
+In Nepal, SWAN is helping us to implement our Network of Safety by providing rural women with health and education programs on maternity and thereby creating an environment for women for safe child birth and reduce maternal mortality.

 D-Rev is a non-profit product development company whose mission is to improve the health and incomes of people living on less than $4 per day.
 Among D-Rev’s many innovations in healthcare delivery is the recently developed Comet, an effective, low-cost phototherapy device to treat newborn jaundice in rural, low-resource settings.
 D-Rev and One Heart World-Wide obtained seed funding from the USAID Saving Lives at Birth Grand Challenge in order to pilot test this project in Western Nepal and are now working together to implement the product’s use in order to treat newborns in the region.

 Karuna-Shechen initiates and oversees projects that provide health care, education,and social services for the under-served populations of India, Nepal, and Tibet.
 In 2012, Karuna-Shechen partnered with One Heart Worldwide to develop an awareness program in order to empower women to be able care for themselves in order to prevent POP.
 We are honored that our curriculum was recently incorporated into the Nepali government’s official health education package and will be used across the country.